 ETHICAL AND LEGAL BASIS OF THE EDITORIAL POLICY OF PUBLISHING HOUSE HORS LLCEditors’ responsibilities Publication decisions

 The editor and editorial staff adhere to the generally accepted principles of the scientific approach, objectivity, professionalism, and impartiality.
-The submissions received will be evaluated without regard to the authors’ race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, and political views.
-The decision will be based on the paper’s importance, originality and clarity, and the study’s validity and its relevance to the journal’s scope.
-Current legal requirements regarding libel, copyright infringement, and plagiarism should also be considered .
-The editor and editorial staff guide all parties involved in publications (authors, reviewers, Editorial Board, journal staff, readers) through the generally accepted standards of publication ethics.
+Submissions received will be evaluated without regard to the race, gender, sexual orientation, religious beliefs, ethnicity, citizenship, or political views of the authors.
+The decision to publish will be based on the paper's scientific significance, originality, clarity of presentation, novelty, compliance with the journal's profile, as well as taking into account the current legislation in the field of libel, copyright and plagiarism .
+The editorial staff guides all parties involved in the publication process (authors, reviewers, editorial board members, publishing house employees, readers) to comply with generally recognized standards of publication ethics.

 All articles submitted to the journal and not rejected at the initial stage for any reason will be passed to experts for review.
 All reviewers are renowned experts in the appropriate field.
 The identity of both the author and reviewer will be kept hidden from each other.

 The editor and editorial staff strive for the high-quality scientific content and publish corrections, additions, clarifications, apologies, if necessary.
 The materials published represent the authors’ point of view that may differ from the viewpoint of the editor and editorial staff.
 The authors are responsible for the facts and data provided.Confidentiality